 In general, Friday June 12th 1942 was a dull, overcast evening, but Norfolk Street, and the popular Eagle Hotel a hive of activity.
 It was also the day in history that Anne Frank received her diary and began recording another chapter of the war.
 The pub, with its function room/billiard hall at the rear would have been busy as usual and nearing last orders, filled with locals and service personnel alike – an important darts match and an airman’s 21st birthday party if you delve into the local knowledge.

-In the moments following, another bomb struck the livestock pens at the Cruso & Wilkin saleyard, causing much destruction as seen in the picture below.
+The second of four bombs struck the livestock pens at the Cruso & Wilkin saleyard, causing much destruction as seen in the picture below.
 Sainsbury’s carpark has occupied the site for forty years or so.

 Local knowledge debates who was killed within the pub, and those who were likely killed in the street or premises nearby, but for my purposes I simply record the dreadful toll of the dead.
 By using the Commonwealth War Graves Commission link below it is possible to decipher who may have been where, and learn more about all the second world war civilian casualties mentioned in this blog.
 There is a diagram which also gives an impression of where people were within the hotel.

 As can be seen from the Eastern Daily Press of the following day, reports were heavily censored, but the detail of the attack is clear.